Principles of consent: Deceased people

 However, relatives may have a different opinion, once their relative has died.
 This should be handled sensitively with relatives being encouraged to respect the deceased person's wishes (or in certain cases, their nominated representative / nominee, see below).

-In legal terms, the Data Protection Act no longer applies to identifiable data that relate to a person once they have died.
+In legal terms, the General Data Protection Regulation (GDPR) and the Data Protection Act no longer applies to identifiable data that relate to a person once they have died.

 However any duty of confidence established prior to death does extend beyond death.
 It is important to maintain confidentiality to ensure that trust in services and institutions are not undermined.
 Disclosure of confidential information post mortem therefore requires consent to extend the duty of confidence.